soyoolasodunke/soyoolasodunke.github.io/articles.md

 # Articles

-This section features technical articles and professional insights focused on data, analytics, AI-driven solutions, and presales engineering practices.

-The content is designed to translate complex technologies into clear, business-relevant narratives that support informed decision-making.
-It emphasizes practical solution thinking, real-world application, and the alignment of data and AI capabilities with business outcomes.
+This section features technical articles and professional insights focused on data analytics, AI-driven solutions, and presales engineering practices.
+Designed to translate complex technologies into clear, business-relevant narratives that support informed decision-making.

-Reflecting the core responsibility of a presales engineer, these writeups demonstrate not only technical depth, but the ability to structure, simplify, and communicate solutions effectively to both technical and non-technical stakeholders.

 ## Published Articles